Airline Overbooked Flight Compensation: Your Rights & How to Enforce Them

 Luckily there are laws in place to ensure passengers are properly compensated if that happens.
 Knowing your air passenger rights will help you decide what to do next and get the proper airline bumped from flight compensation that is owed to you.

-According to EC 261 regulations, passengers have the right to claim compensation in cases of overbooked flights, commonly known as bumped from flight compensation.
+According to EC 261 regulations, passengers have the right to claim compensation in cases of overbooked flights, commonly referred to as bumped from flight compensation.
 If you find yourself in a situation where you have been denied boarding, you may be eligible for compensation.
-Specifically, you can file a claim for a substantial sum of $650 (€600) in cash compensation.
+Specifically, you can file a claim for a substantial sum of $650 (€600) in cash.
 This compensation serves as recompense for the inconvenience and disruption caused by being bumped due to an overbooked flight.
 It's important to be aware of your rights and take action to ensure you receive the airline overbooking compensation you deserve in such situations.

-• The flight took off in the EU (from any airline) or landed in the EU (provided that the airline is headquartered in the EU).
+The flight took off in the EU (from any airline) or landed in the EU (provided that the airline is headquartered in the EU).

-• You did not volunteer to surrender your seat in exchange for vouchers or other benefits.
+You did not volunteer to surrender your seat in exchange for vouchers or other benefits.

-• You were not denied boarding for a reason under your control (for example, you showed up too late at the departure gate, or did not have the correct documentation).
+You were not denied boarding for a reason under your control (for example, you showed up too late at the departure gate, or did not have the correct documentation).

-• You encountered these problems on a flight operated no more than three years ago.
+You encountered these problems on a flight operated no more than three years ago.

-• You have not already received compensation for your overbooking from the airline.
+You have not already received compensation for your overbooking from the airline.

 Your Rights on Overbooking

-Airlines usually pay careful attention to each of their routes’ statistics and only sell as many extra seats as are likely to come available.
+Airlines usually pay careful attention to each of their routes’ statistics and only sell as many extra seats as are likely to become available.
 However, they don’t always get it right, which may result in passengers with valid tickets being denied boarding, and the airline will have to pay compensation to the passengers for bumping them from the flight.

 Being denied boarding may cover a range of circumstances.
 If you are denied boarding through no fault of your own, the laws in the US and EU will ensure you receive compensation for the inconvenience.
 However, if you are denied boarding due to something that is your fault, these laws will not apply.
 Examples include not having the relevant documents, arriving too late at the gate, or acting in an abusive manner.

-Overbooking on EU flights
+Overbooking on EU Flights

 While overbooking is more common in the US than in Europe, it does still happen, so you should be aware of your rights to claim compensation for overbooked flights.
 Europe has strong air passenger rights thanks to regulation EC 261.
 This regulation is clear; passengers are entitled to up to €600 compensation if they are bumped from their flight against their will.